A Tight Lower Bound for Non-coherent Index Erasure: Abstract

 \section{Abstract}

-The Index Erasure problem asks a quantum computer to prepare a uniform superposition over the image of an injective function given by an oracle.
-We prove a tight $\Omega(\sqrt{n})$ lower bound on the quantum query complexity of the non-coherent case of the problem, where, in addition to preparing the required superposition, the algorithm is allowed to leave the ancillary memory in an arbitrary function-dependent state.
-This resolves an open question of Ambainis, Magnin, Roetteler, and Roland (CCC 2011), who gave a tight bound for the coherent case, the case where the ancillary memory must return to its initial state.
+The \emph{index erasure problem} is a quantum state generation problem that asks a quantum computer to prepare a uniform superposition over the image of an injective function given by an oracle.
+We prove a tight $\Omega(\sqrt{n})$ lower bound on the quantum query complexity of the \emph{non-coherent} case of the problem, where, in addition to preparing the required superposition, the algorithm is allowed to leave the ancillary memory in an arbitrary function-dependent state.
+This resolves an open question of Ambainis et al., who gave a tight bound for the coherent case, the case where the ancillary memory must return to its initial state.

-The proof is based on evaluating certain Krein parameters of a symmetric association scheme defined over partial permutations.
-The study of this association scheme may be of independent interest.
+To prove our main result, we first extend the \emph{automorphism principle} of H\o{}yer et al. to the \emph{general adversary method} of Lee et al. for state generation problems, which allows one to exploit the symmetries of these problems to lower bound their quantum query complexity.
+Using this method, we establish a strong connection between the quantum query complexity of non-coherent symmetric state generation problems and the \emph{Krein parameters} of an association scheme defined on injective functions.
+In particular, we use the spherical harmonics a finite symmetric Gelfand pair associated with the space of injective functions to obtain asymptotic bounds on certain Krein parameters, from which the main result follows.